Meet the monsters that cause customer churn

 Churn Combat Tips

 Be great (i.e. provide value).
-The best way to keep a client for life, and to fend of the competition, is to be the best option.
+The best way to keep a client for life and to fend off the competition is to be the best option.

-Conduct competitive intel, so when a customer reveals they are thinking of switching you know exactly how to stack up the reasons why that would be a poor decision.
+Conduct competitive intel, so when a customer reveals they are thinking of switching you can discuss the options and implications.

 ChurnZero Boost